 SIMCH = Special Installation Mesh Communications Hub.

-You can see on the table above that the Toshiba comms hub can take one or two aerials.
-Surveys have determined in advance where these will be used.
-The table below shows the purpose of the different aerial types.
+You can see on the table above that the Toshiba comms hub using the mobile network can take one or two aerials.
+The SKU2 and SKU3 comms hubs have an additional cover on the left over the aerial connectors.

 6% | Cellular | Panorama | 165 x 32 x 20 | Toshiba SKU2 (and SKU3 if poor signal) |